Cable TV is so 2009!

 15. Local Stations

 To solve that small problem, I bought an HD Antenna that gets all the local channels for free!
-It only cost me $87 as a one-time cost and was worth it in case we need to tune into anything meaningful.
+It only cost me $87 as a one-time cost and was worth it if we need to tune into anything meaningful.

 I had tried this solution in the past without much luck, but recent technology has improved dramatically in this area.
-I bought the new Mohu Leaf Glide HDTV Antenna, which was super easy to install, and very discreet.
+I bought the new Mohu Leaf Glide HDTV Antenna, which was super easy to install and discreet.

 16. Free Movie Streaming